Physiotalk is a tweetchat community for physiotherapists by physiotherapists. It is run by volunteers, and everything we do is free and open access.

-Physiotalk’s aims are to help the UK and global physiotherapy community to:
+Our objectives are to help the Physiotherapy community to:

-- Learn – through structured pre-chat information and regular tweetchat discussions on education, evidence and practice in physiotherapy and healthcare.
+- Learn through structured pre-chat information, tweetchat discussions and transcripts on education, evidence and practice in physiotherapy, health and healthcare.

-- Network with other physiotherapists, healthcare professionals and others online in order to share learning and ideas, building a sense of national and international community, and encourage critical thinking on evidence and practice.
+- Network with other physiotherapists, healthcare professionals and others online in order to share learning and ideas, building a sense of national and international community, and encourage critical thinking and evidence and practice.

 - Influence the knowledge and behaviours of peers, as well as the wider health and healthcare system – raising awareness of the role and impact of physiotherapy.

-There are 14,000+ @physiotalk followers from over 110 countries.
-Over the past 2 years we have held over 55 tweetchats with 40 co-hosts.
-More than 5,400 people have used the #physiotalk hashtag in over 43,800 tweets, with a over 85 million impressions.
+There are 30 000 @physiotalk followers from over 115 countries.
+Over the past 6 years we have held over 130 tweetchats with over 50 co-hosts.
 Our website has over 30,000 hits a year.

 Share physiotalk with non-tweeting colleagues